wbamberg/idl-reference/docs/nsIRequest.md

 Requests that use nsIStreamListener must not call onDataAvailable
 anymore after cancel has been called.

-@param aStatus the reason for canceling this request.

 NOTE: most nsIRequest implementations expect aStatus to be a
 failure code; however, some implementations may allow aStatus to